-Someone asked on Reddit, what standard frugal tip is NOT worth it, in your opinion?
+Frugal living is more important than ever, but not all frugal tips are created equal.
+On a forum, someone asked what standard frugal tip is NOT worth it, in people’s opinions.
 Here are the top picks:

 1. Making Your Own Laundry Detergent

 There are a lot of frugalistas who recommend making your own laundry detergent, soaps, etc.

 “Making your own laundry detergent.
 It’s only worth it to make it in large quantities, but then you have to store it somewhere.” shared one.

 “A friend makes her own detergent every 6 months, and she did the math to show how inexpensive it is.
 I did the math and discovered it’s cheaper when I buy detergent at Costco,” added another.